We often compare Linux with Windows, but what about comparing it with macOS?

 For users who want to design, edit videos, edit photos, and have a creative workflow, macOS’s software suite should be a great choice if you do not mind investing in it.

-The free Apple tools like iMovie, Keynote, etc. are good themselves.
+The free Apple tools like iMovie, Keynote, etc. are good.
 Couple them with premium tools like Final Cut Pro, Affinity Designer, and more and you get world-class editing experience.
 Not to forget that creative tools like Adobe are also available on macOS.

 Additionally, Apple has strict guidelines for applications available for its platform that enhance the native experience with third-party apps (free or paid).

-This is why many designers and editors prefer using macOS over any other operating systems.
+This is why many designers and editors prefer using macOS over any other operating system.

 For the Linux platform, you have great FOSS alternatives to some macOS-only apps.
 Unless you like or have experience with macOS-specific applications, you should not have trouble with software available for Linux.